yuliana81santi/Portfolio_project/README.md

 -**Burger Icon** - The burger icon was not shown on the overlay menu.
 To solve this issue, I adjusted the h1 width.

--**Social Media Links** - I used JavaScript code to open the social media links in a new window but it only worked for the last one only.
+-**Social Media Links** - I used JavaScript code to open the social media links in a new window but it only worked for one of them only.
 After consulting my mentor, He showed me a simpler way to do it, using HTML code only.

 -**Mobile Friendly Website** - I added viewport in my head section to make my website mobile friendly.
 However, after adding the code and check my website, It was not responsive.
 My website on mobile devices looked exactly the same as if it was opened in a laptop and was difficult to read.
 I took me a few days to realized that I had misspelled the word viewport.
 After correcting my spelling, it become mobile friendly.